-These articles explain governments and inter international organisations like UNICEF will work to ensure children are protected with their rights
+These articles explain how governments and international organisations like UNICEF will work to ensure children are protected with their rights.
+A collaborative Children's Week Project between the Department for Community Development Office for Children and Youth, Meerilinga Young

-Meerilinga Young Children's Foundation Inc and the United Nations Association WA Branch
+Children's Foundation Inc and the United Nations Association WA Branch.

-Children's Week acknowledges UNICEF for kindly permitting the reproduction of their original text and poster design
+Children's Week acknowledges UNICEF for kindly permitting the reproduction of their original text and poster design.